Aaron Thompson, Ph.D. - Chair of the Board

 Mr. Beaulieu is a native of New Hampshire.
 Mr. Beaulieu has a BA from St. Mary's Seminary & University and an MBA from George Washington University.
 Mr. Beaulieu retired in August 2009 and resides in Washington, D.C.
 He continues to serve as an active volunteer in the community and enjoys traveling around the world.

-Dr. Martha A. Cantu is Vice President for Student Affairs at the University of Texas Pan American.
-Prior to this position, Cantu was the director of UTPA's Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP).
+Dr. Martha A. Cantu most recently served as the Vice President for Student Affairs at The University of Texas Pan American.
+Prior to her appointment as vice president, Cantu was the director of UTPA's Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP).
 The UTPA GEAR UP Project was the second largest grant in the nation and under Cantu's leadership was recognized nationally as a model of best practices by the U.S. Secretary of Education.
 Her professional experience at UTPA began over twelve years ago as an adjunct faculty member teaching graduate classes in the College of Education.

 Scott Giles is President and CEO at the Vermont Student Assistance Corporation (VSAC).
 He previously served as Vice President for Operations, Social Marketing and Strategy.
 Prior to joining VSAC, Mr. Giles served as Deputy Chief of Staff of the House Committee on Science.
 In that role he advised the Chairman on education, space and research policy and managed the Subcommittees on Research and Space and Aeronautics.
 From 2008-2009 he served as Chair of the Federal Advisory Committee on Student Financial Assistance where he was regularly consulted by Congress and the executive branch on matters related to access and affordability.
 Giles has also served on the professional staff of the Senate Committee on Health, Education, Labor, and Pensions where he advised the Chairman on budget, education and research policy.